mattvinks/spark-labs/mllib/kmeans/README.md

 In this lab we discuss how to use kmeans clustering in Spark.

 run this with:
+(You'll need to either have spark-shell in your path or give the FQ path for it).

+$ cd scala
 $ spark-shell -i kmeans_mtcars.scala

 Check out the final results of the groupedClusters.
 Does the clustering make sense?
-Perhaps we have too few clusters.
+Perhaps we have too few clusters?

 Step 2
 ======